 In our early years, we worked with what has become Protegetv.co.uk, an organisation who work with young people with challenging or complex needs and circumstances.

 Protégé is now a leading programme for developing the self esteem and confidence of young people.

 My Space My City My World

 Our interest and commitment to young people is why we thrive.
-In collaboration with the Stephen Lawrence Centre in London we created an alternative summer school called My Space, My City, My World.
+In collaboration with the Stephen Lawrence Centre in London and Aspire (Aimhigher at London South Bank University, we created an alternative summer school called My Space, My City, My World.